Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • It is especially important if your IBS and anorexia are notably related to stress rather than food.

-• It can help you completely reverse to normal life again, eat without pain.
+• It can help you completely reverse to normal life and eat without pain.

-• will make you more psychologically strong, able to cope with stress.
+• It will make you more psychologically strong, and able to cope with stress.

 • It will bring your self-satisfaction back again.